About national pharmacare

 Contraception

-Pharmacare agreements with provinces and territories will give over 9 million people in Canada reproductive freedom and better access to contraception (birth control).
-In general, they'll ensure that you have free access to a variety of contraceptive drugs and devices, such as:
+Pharmacare agreements with provinces and territories will give people in Canada reproductive freedom and better access to contraception.
+If you live in a province or territory with a pharmacare agreement, you'll generally have free access to a variety of contraceptive drugs and devices, such as:

 - oral contraceptives